LaravelDaily/Booking-Com-Simulation-Laravel/course/10-facility-filters.md

 }
 ```

-Next question becomes, how to we get the most popular facilities of those specific properties.
+The next question becomes, how do we get the most popular facilities of those specific properties?
 I thought of two ways: with Collections and with Second DB Query.

 Here, I will show you both, it's your personal preference which to use.
 Technically, we have all the data already in properties, so we can filter them in Collections, but I haven't found a very easily-readable chain of Collection methods to get the same result.
 So to me personally, it's ok to launch another DB query specifically for facilities.

 ### Option 1.
 Filtering with Collections

-Here's how the method would look like:
+Here's what the method would look like:

 **app/Http/Controllers/Public/PropertySearchController.php**:
 ```php